8an3/OCRMNavigator/README.md

    3. Reorder categories (move up/down)
    4. Delete categories when no longer needed
    5. Sub folders for even more organization
+3. URLs
-3. URLs -Instead of opening a browser and rummaging through your bookmarks, its your in your nav panel.
+   1. Instead of opening a browser and rummaging through your bookmarks, its your in your nav panel.
-4. Commands
+4. VSCode Commands
    1. No limits on how many you can have, you can create as many directories / sub-directories of commands you need or ever want.
    2. Just a click away.
    3. Command refernce sheet for those who need it.
 Didn't add commands as a default, since theres like 150-200 or even more maybe.
    4. You can search, or view by category.
    5. I don't know why every extension seems to want to limit you on the amount of extensions you have quick access to.
 From a quick count you can fit about 43 without scrolling, if you need that many who knows.
 But with scrolling, you can have all the commands, lol.
+5. Powershell Commands
+   1. Same as above
-5. Snippets
+6. Snippets
    1. Saved in your .vscode just like any other snippets editor on here, but with a bit of a savage, but cherry on top touch.
    2. Instead of editing and creating with the god awful .vscode format.
 You create the snippet in a blank .tsx file with your snippet name on the top line.
    3. You ALSO edit your snippets in a .tsx file, with your snippet name on the top line.
    4. Your prefix gets created by converting your snippet name to all lower case letters and spaces turning into dashes ( - ).
 Thus giving you access to your snippets on the fly, just like any other ( Toggle State is then toggle-state as your prefix ).
    5. No more wasting time with double quotes, or trying to make it look good by lining everything up... just save and fucking code dudes.
+   6. I know theres a work around, but still feels so clunky to us, in a tsx file, then in the snippets, then going back and click on the snippets file again to re render the snippets file and on and on.
+Where as with this one, you input the name, where you want to store it in the extension and if you already have the snippet in your clipboard it automatically pastes at file creation.
+Save, then move on to creating the next one.
+I find its not just the big things that can really waste your time.
+The small things you dont even notice or count towards wasting your time, but suck so much time out of your day... mainly due to dumb design decisions or the decision NOT to go back to improve it.
+Thats... basically the whole reason I HAD to start coding.
-6. .md files
+7. .md files
    1. Comprehensive cheat sheet you can access any time without leaving vs code.
    2. Create a md file, that opens a md renderer along side it.
    3. If you so choose and depends who wide your monitor is, can create an md file with the cheat sheet and renderer open all at once, with one click.
 Not gonna lie, the little touches with this extension make it nice to have.
-7. Quick Access
-   1. Bookmarking pre-made frequently used components and functions
-   2. All commands available via right-click context menu
-   3. Visual tree view in Explorer pane
-   4. Vscode commands reference from the dropdown
 8. Drag and Drop
    1. Theres no way to actually implement drag and drop as far as I can tell in vscode, but was able to incorporate the next best thing to help quickly move things around without having to dig out the config file.
    2. With saying that, your more than welcome to do that too.
 9. Config file